Peter Osnos: Publishing

+Writing

 From 2006 to 2014, he wrote the Platform column for the Century Foundation, which was published by The Daily Beast and The Atlantic.
-Since 2017, his Platform column has been published on Medium.
-In January 2022, Peter Osnos Platform was launched on Substack.
+From 2017 to 2022, his Platform column was published on Medium.
+In January 2022, Osnos launched the newsletter Peter Osnos Platform.

 His memoir An Especially Good View: Watching History Happen was published in 2021.
-He is the editor of a book of biographical essays called George Soros: A Life in Full, coming in March 2022.
+He was the editor of a book of biographical essays, titled George Soros: A Life in Full, published in March 2022.
+In March 2023, he published Would You Believe...The Helsinki Accords Changed the World?: Advancing Human Rights and, for Decades, Security in Europe, with Holly Cartner.
+A forthcoming book, LBJ and McNamara: The Vietnam Partnership Destined to Fail, adapted from an 18-part series Osnos published on Platform, is set to be published in November 2024 by Rivertowns Books.
+The audiobook, augmented with original recordings, will be produced by Simon & Schuster in January 2025.

 He has served on the board of directors of Human Rights Watch, and, from 2005 to 2009, he was executive director of The Caravan Project, a non-profit organization that supported the simultaneous publishing of books in audio, digital, and print formats.
 He was Vice-Chairman of the Columbia Journalism Review from 2007 to 2012.
 In 2020, he and his wife Susan co-founded Platform Books LLC.

 Personal

 Osnos lives in New York City with his wife Susan Sherer Osnos, who is chair of the board of the Center for Civilians in Conflict.
 She is a daughter of diplomat Albert W. Sherer Jr. He has two children: Katherine Osnos Sanford and journalist Evan Osnos; and five grandchildren.